isniz/isniz/postman.md

 # Postman Collections

 Making HTTP requests is a key action in software testing.
-It has the final say if question of proper behavior of web application is asked.
+It has the final say if question of proper behavior of web application is given.

 Postman is a computer program that makes sending HTTP requests easy.
 The common entity in it is a *Collection* — a set of requests templates made for